1 La Boqueria

 If you are looking for an accommodation nearby, check out our apartments near Eixample!

-This market is more hidden away and used to be a hub for the fishing industry in Barcelona.
+Moreover, this market is more hidden away and used to be a hub for the fishing industry in Barcelona.
 It is a perfect market to visit to be able to understand Barcelona’s history and traditions.
-If you want the atmosphere of a local market and enjoy the finest and freshest seafood from the coastline, you have to visit the Mercat de la Barceloneta!
+If you want the atmosphere of a local market and further enjoy the finest and freshest seafood from the coastline, you have to visit the Mercat de la Barceloneta!

 Address: Mercat de la Barceloneta, Placa de la Font, 1-2, Barcelona